xinjin/course-adv-net/README.md

 ## Course Description

 This is a graduate-level course on computer networks.
-It provides a comprehensive overview on advanced topics in network protcols and networked systems.
-The course will cover both classic paprs on Internet protocols and recent research results.
+It provides a comprehensive overview on advanced topics in network protocols and networked systems.
+The course will cover both classic papers on Internet protocols and recent research results.
 It will examine a wide range of topics, e.g., routing, congestion control, network architectures, datacenter networks, network virtualization, software-defined networking, and programmable networks, with an emphasize on core networking concepts and principles.
 The course will include lectures, paper discussions, programming assignments and a research project.

 ## Prerequisites